 Let The Reader Decide

 By the same token, I won’t clog up your feed with what I’ve had for breakfast!
-Follow now to make sure you don’t miss any updates, as there is a podcast and livestreams on the way to help you boost your income and savings.
+Follow now to make sure you don’t miss any updates, as I only post when I have something to really help you boost your income and savings.

-The ebook took plenty of time to put together, so if you want to share it with anyone you know, please let them know about the mailing list instead of forwarding the PDF.
+The ebook took plenty of time to put together also, so if you want to repay me I only ask this: to share the ebook, please point those you care about to the mailing list instead of forwarding the PDF.
 If you tag me @savelikeabear or use #savelikeabear on social, I’ll thank you personally for spreading the word!

 Save Like A Bear is also now on Pinterest if you want to pin the cover: